k9mail/k9mail.app/documentation/accounts/providerSettings.md

 ## Gmail (Google Mail)

 Gmail supports IMAP.
-Note that Google also prefers a more secure authentication protocol called XOAuth 2.0.
+Note that Google also prefers a more secure authentication protocol called XOAuth 2.0 which is currently not supported by K-9.
-Currently K-9 does not support this.
-However Google also support more common encrypted password protocols which we do support.

-To configure the 'Email' app on an Android device for access to Gmail, just follow the steps below:
+To configure access to Gmail in K-9, just follow the steps below:

     Enable IMAP in your Gmail settings.
-    Open the Email application.
-    Tap and the Settings
-    In the top corner, tap  select Next to get started with setup.
+        If you have 2FA enabled for your Google account, visit https://myaccount.google.com/security#signin Click on "App Passwords" and generate a new password.
+        This is the password you will use for IMAP in lieu of your Gmail password.
+    Open K-9 and set up a new account.
     Enter your full Gmail address and password, then select Next.
     On the next screen, you can give the account a nickname and choose the name to display on your outgoing messages.
     Tap Done.